ao-123/Local-Convergence-Index-Features/README.md

 The experiment is in progress...

-The source code scrips are not available from the authors due to commercial and copyright issues, thus this version of python code **should be used for academic purpose only**.
+The source code scrips are not available from the authors due to commercial and copyright issues, also this version of python code **should be used for academic purpose only**.

 Please feel free to contact me (chibing.xiang@gmail.com) if you are  interested in or working on Diabetic Retinopathy detection, I am looking for cooperation with any interested partners.